ejwillemse/BAN313Assignments/chapter1.md

 Is there sufficient evidence using an alpha = 0.01 level to suggest that the current patty preparation time is more than 59 seconds?

-The hyptheses are:
+The hypotheses are:

 * H0: The current patty preparation process takes on average 59 seconds.
 * HA: The current patty preparation process takes on average more than 59 seconds.

 *** =instructions

-1. Calculate the sample mean and standard deviation of the patty preperation process and assign your answers to the `x` and `sdev`.
+1. Calculate the sample mean and standard deviation of the patty preparation process and assign your answers to the `x` and `sdev`.
 2. Calculate the Standard Error for the hypothesis test and assign your answer to `SE`.
 3. Calculate the T-score for the hypothesis test and assign your answer to `T_score`.
 4. Calculate the p-value for the hypothesis test and assign your answer to `p_value`.